FocusTypical and potential ranges of animal cognition

 - Teaching is … strategies to occasion expansions of repertoire of possibilities (e.g., training, modeling, challenging)

 SynopsisAnimal Cognition is a research domain concerned with observing and testing non-human animals’ cognitive capabilities.
 Foci include (but are not limited to) perception, attention, discrimination, categorization, training, rule learning, remembering, forgetting, anticipating, extrapolating, goal-seeking, perception of time, tool use, reasoning, problem solving, communication, language-like behavior, symbol use, sudden insight, quantity sense, and self-awareness.
-Related discourses include:
+Related constructs and discourses include:

 - Comparative Cognition – the study and comparison of brain-based processes across species.
 Comparative Cognitive is often described as similar to Comparative Psychology, but it is typically seen as having a narrower scope.